tarpaha/hrenobot/README.md

 ## Description

 This is a Telegram bot written on Node.JS with microservices.
-It listen for user messages and somehow reacts on it.
+It waits for user messages and somehow reacts to them.

 ## Microservices